Luann De Lesseps Debuts Her Cabaret Show! All the Details on Opening Night

 From the initial sound of things, this show is exactly what Luann fans were hoping for and more.

-The sold-out show featured close pals including ex-boyfriend Jacques Azoulay and Real Housewives of New York City stars Sonja Morgan and Kelly Bensimon.
+The sold-out show featured close pals including ex-boyfriend Jacques Azoulay, Michelle Collins and Real Housewives of New York City stars Sonja Morgan and Kelly Bensimon.

-Broadway stars Tony Yazbeck, Andrew Keenan Bolger and Laura Benanti were also expected to be part of the production that will also be performed March 8.
+Broadway stars Tony Yazbeck and Andrew Keenan Bolger were also expected to be part of the production that will also be performed March 8.

-According to an eyewitness, Luann performed unique renditions of Queen's "Somebody to Love," Amy Winehouse's "Rehab" and The Beatles' "With a Little Help From my Friend."
+According to an eyewitness, Luann performed unique renditions of Queen's "Somebody to Love," Amy Winehouse's "Rehab" and The Beatles' "With a Little Help From My Friend."

 She also addressed her decision to no longer drink, which she joked leaves her "exhausted."
 As for her arrest in Palm Beach, Luann also addressed the situation in a unique way.